 With the move underway, it’s okay to start focusing on all the positives of moving your aging parents to an independent living community.
 There are many very exciting reasons why an independent living community is right for them – from the practical (on-site medical care) to the fun (planned trips with fellow residents, on-site amenities like a fitness center).

-If you have more questions about helping your senior parents move, you can contact a senior care advisor for free, 24/7.
+If you have more questions about helping your senior parents move, you can contact a senior care manager for free, 24/7.